LightBitsLabs/los-csi/docs/src/workload_deployment/helm/snapshot_and_clones_workload_helm.md

   - [_Stage 5: Create a `PVC` from the `PVC` we created at stage 3 and create a `POD` that use it_](#stage-5-create-a-pvc-from-the-pvc-we-created-at-stage-3-and-create-a-pod-that-use-it)
   - [_Stage 6: Uninstall Snapshot Workloads_](#stage-6-uninstall-snapshot-workloads)

-The examples are dependent on one another, so you must to run them in order.
+The examples are dependent on one another, so you must run them in order.

-For Helm to deploy the `snaps` Chart in stages we introduce the mandatory variable `snaps.stage` The Chart support four stages:
+For Helm to deploy the `snaps` chart in stages, we introduce the mandatory variable `snaps.stage` The chart support the following stages:

 - snapshot-class
 - example-pvc